astral-sh/uv/docs/reference/cli.md

 When preview is enabled, i.e., via `--preview` or by using a preview command, uv will download Python if a version cannot be found.
-This behavior can be disabled with the `--python-fetch` option.
+This behavior can be disabled with the `--python-downloads` option.

 The `--python` option allows requesting a different interpreter.